dmcvittie/recipes/meat/bbq_burgers/README.md

-Here is my recipe for traditional grilled hamburgers:

-AP seasoning recipe:
+# Traditional Grilled Hamburgers

+## AP Seasoning Recipe:

-1. 1/4 cup of salt
+- 1/4 cup of salt
-2. 1/4 cup of ground black pepper
+- 1/4 cup of ground black pepper
-3. 1/4 cup of garlic
+- 1/4 cup of garlic
   Note: These amounts can vary based on your preference.
 I tend to use a little less salt because that's what my family prefers.

+### Instructions:

-4. Mix salt, pepper, and garlic in a shaker bottle.
+1. Mix salt, pepper, and garlic in a shaker bottle.
-5. Shake thoroughly to combine.
+2. Shake thoroughly to combine.

-Burger recipe:
+## Burger Recipe:

-1. Medium ground beef -- 0.25 lbs or 4 ounces per patty.
-Or make bigger patties if you like!
+- Medium ground beef -- 0.25 lbs or 4 ounces per patty or more if you like
-2. 1 shaker Montreal Steak Spice
+- 1 shaker Montreal Steak Spice
-3. 1 shaker AP seasoning
+- 1 shaker AP seasoning
-4. Brioche buns
+- Brioche buns
-5. Parchment paper squares
+- Parchment paper squares
-6. (Optional) Cheese
+- (Optional) Cheese

-Patty construction:
+### Patty Construction:

 1. Cover two plates with plastic wrap -- one covered on the normal eating side, one covered on the bottom of the plate.
 These will be used to press your burgers.
 2. Place a parchment square on the bottom plate.